DragonMinded/PyStreaming/README.md

 # Development

 This code is `mypy` and `flake8` clean.
 Please keep it that way if you are submitting a pull request.
-This code hosts a downloaded copy of all assets that would normally be fetched through a CDN.
+This code includes a downloaded copy of all assets that would normally be fetched through a CDN.
 This is due to several reasons, but please keep it that way when adding or updating dependencies.